Chibale, Zambia: modernity and tradition

 Modern traditionality

-They worked harder, cultivated a wider range of crops, and somehow had a sound commercial intention, directed towards getting by and hopefully a little more.
-They sold a certain part of their millet, went to Serenje Town with the money to buy clothing, soap and salt, came back and had enough for the rest of the year.
-Their music was more traditional since their circumstances were more traditional.
-They had Bwalwa, Sandauni, Cibombe, Imbile there.
+The way of life of the ‘nkutu people’ was more traditional than that of their maize-cultivating colleagues.
+However, in their own eyes, it was better adapted to the situation in Chibale in the 1980s.
+The new nkutu people were not the same as those who continued this practice it in the 1960s/1970s when the rest began with maize cultivation.
+They worked harder, cultivated a wider range of crops, and somehow possessed a sound commercial intention, directed towards getting by and hopefully a little more.
+They sold a portion of their millet, went to Serenje Town with the money to buy clothing, soap, and salt, returned, and had enough for the rest of the year.
+Their music was more traditional because their circumstances were more traditional.
+They had Bwalwa, Sandauni, Cibombe, and Imbile there.
 None of them would ‘come to the roads’ for Sandauni, but they did come for Cililo and Ipupo.

-Gradually the dual track of maize cultivation near the passable roads and nkutu cultivation became the dominant agricultural strategy in Chibale.
+Gradually, the dual track of maize cultivation near the passable roads and nkutu cultivation became the dominant agricultural strategy in Chibale.
+More forms of cultivation are involved, for which see Long (1995): Figure 4.1.

 Modern traditionality.
-A similar reversal can be seen in the way people who returned from town were looked upon.
+A similar reversal can be seen in how people who returned from town were viewed.

 In town there is unemployment, but here there is self-employment.
 In the past, money was only found in town and town dwellers used to laugh at villagers.